wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/170-site-attr.md

 `url`: Get the canonical URL for the site.
 Returns: `https://example.wvu.edu`

 `first_random_image_tagged_with` - Get a random image that has been tagged with the specified label.
+See [Get a random image, file, or blog article](https://cleanslatecms.wvu.edu/how-to/theme-development/random-image-file-or-blog-article) for more information.

 `background_styler` - Add a background image via inline CSS.
 The background image must have a label and will be output with dimensions of 1780x1780.
+See [Get a random image, file, or blog article](https://cleanslatecms.wvu.edu/how-to/theme-development/random-image-file-or-blog-article) for more information.

 `get_page` - Get a specific page via it's ID.
 See the documentation for [`get_page`](https://cleanslatecms.wvu.edu/how-to/theme-development/tag-index/r-get-page).

 `pages` - Returns an array of every page in your site.
+See the documentation for [`r:page:{attr}`](https://cleanslatecms.wvu.edu/how-to/theme-development/tag-index/r-page).

 `base_pages` - ?

 `get_file` - Get a file via file ID.
 Find a file's ID by going to Files and hovering over the preview.
 The ID will show up in the `title` text.
+See [`r:get_file`](https://cleanslatecms.wvu.edu/how-to/theme-development/tag-index/r-get-file) for more information on this tag.

 `files` - Get an array of all the files in a site.
+See the documentaiton for [`r:files`](https://cleanslatecms.wvu.edu/how-to/theme-development/tag-index/r-files-attr).

 `data` - Access Custom Site Data.
 See our documentation for [Custom Site Data](https://cleanslatecms.wvu.edu/how-to/theme-development/custom-data#custom-site-data).